togakangaroo/togakangaroo.github.io/_posts/2023-07-22-get-that-coding-job.md

 ---

   I should probably stop and address the focus on job applications versus other strategies.
-It's not common to hear advice after all that cold-applying is the worst thing to do, it doesn't work!
+It's not uncommon to hear advice after all that cold-applying is the worst thing to do, it doesn't work!
 No one gets a job that way!

   I emphasize with the desire to avoid an activity that is, for most, deeply ego-bruising.
 And yes, there are other techniques of course, you can study industries, join communities, reach out to old coworkers, and these are all things we will cover.
 But - when you have no process - those can be hard techniques to get started with.
 It so happens that the process of applying is a workout that builds some very specific and useful skills.